Why the system had to exist

 Token-first

-Every colour, spacing step and shadow is a named token, not a hardcoded value.
+Every colour, spacing step and shadow is a named token.
 Swap the token, update every instance.

 Component contracts